edgelesssys/docs.edgeless.systems/marblerun/reference/cli.md

 Available Commands:
-  certificate      Retrieves the certificate of the MarbleRun Coordinator check            Check the status of MarbleRuns control plane completion       Output script for specified shell to enable autocompletion graphene-prepare Modifies a Graphene manifest for use with MarbleRun help             Help about any command
+  certificate      Retrieves the certificate of the MarbleRun Coordinator check            Check the status of MarbleRun's control plane completion       Output script for specified shell to enable autocompletion graphene-prepare Modifies a Graphene manifest for use with MarbleRun help             Help about any command